petaverse-cloud/pv-docs-site/docs/devices/6-returns-exchanges/1_returns-exchanges.md

 3. **Send the Return:**

-	Customers should send the return items along with the RMA number to the address specified by Petority.
+	Customers should send the return items along with the RMA number to the address specified by WAGGURACY.
 It is recommended to use a tracking service to ensure the safety of the return.

 4. **Refund Processing:**